tlexy/rclientpp/README.md

 * RedisValue and RedisComplexValue have common super class: BaseValue

 ### Use redis structures
-Right now, only few op is supported
+Right now, only a few ops are supported

 ```
 std::string ip("81.71.72.73");